OlivierGeorgeon/osoyoo/docs/Easy_to_Read_Overview.md

 Initial draft Feb 9, 2024

-(This is a public document that can be modified with others who have access -- if anything doesn't make sense, please ignore.)
+(This is a public document that can be modified by others who have access -- if anything doesn't make sense, please ignore.)
 (No use of high voltage or anything dangerous is specified in this document.)
 (Questions, corrections, suggestions? -- please contact me.)
 ##